chrislo27/BouncyRoadMania/README.md

 # Bouncy Road Mania

-The spiritual successor to Karateka Mania, but for Bouncy Road
+Bouncy Road Mania can be described as the spiritual successor to Karateka Mania, but for Bouncy Road.<br>
+It is a full emulator for creating and playing custom Bouncy Road games.
+All features from every Rhythm Heaven game where it is featured is included, along with a few extra for more challenge and creativity.

 Also check out the [Rhythm Heaven Remix Editor](https://github.com/chrislo27/RhythmHeavenRemixEditor)—a fully-fledged tool to create custom remixes<br>